Timsel1/S6-Portfolio/Contents/2. Your Own Game/5. Research/Dash Cancel.md

 Ultimately, to decide to implement a dash cancel, we should consider its priority and the time needed to implement this mechanic.

+## Sources
+(Anyone tried cancel dashing?
+(2023).
+Reddit.com.
+Geraadpleegd op 22 mei 2024, van https://www.reddit.com/r/GundamEvolution/comments/10a2qyx/anyone_tried_cancel_dashing/)
+Shows how not everyone knows about dash cancelling, but it is an important dynamic of the game, which provides players with more advanced techniques, increasing the height of the skill ceiling.

+(Cyber Troopers Virtual On: Oratorio Tangram.
+(2020, 21 juli). supercombo.gg.
+Geraadpleegd op 22 mei 2024, van https://wiki.supercombo.gg/w/Cyber_Troopers_Virtual_On:_Oratorio_Tangram)
+Under Other attacks, dash attack is one of the options.
+Here is explained what benefit a dash attack has.
+This gives players more options to use in a battle.

+([PC] How to evasion cancel?
+(2021). reddit.com.
+Geraadpleegd op 22 mei 2024, van https://www.reddit.com/r/Nioh/comments/m13z8a/pc_how_to_evasion_cancel/)
+This shows that when games have dash/dodge cancels, it might not be clear to all players how to do it.
+Some players might not even know it is a feature.